 The customer and developer services measures of experience: C-MeX and D-MeX

-Customer service is one of the four key themes of our 2019 price review (PR19).
-Providing excellent customer experience for customers is fundamental for maintaining trust and confidence in the water sector.
+Customer service was one of the four key themes of our 2019 price review (PR19).
+Providing an excellent customer experience for customers is fundamental for maintaining trust and confidence in the water sector.

-As part of PR19, we are introducing the customer measure of experience (C-MeX) and developer services measure of experience (D-MeX) which apply to the 17 largest water companies in England and Wales for the 2020-25 period.
+As part of PR19, we introduced the customer measure of experience (C-MeX) and developer services measure of experience (D-MeX) which apply to the 17 largest water companies in England and Wales for the 2020-25 period.

-They are both primarily survey based incentive mechanisms, measuring direct customer feedback.
-D-MeX also has a quantitative component, being compliance against a set of Water UK developer services level of service metrics.
+C-MeX and D-MeX are both primarily survey based incentive mechanisms, measuring direct customer feedback.
+D-MeX also has a quantitative component, being a measure of compliance against a set of Water UK developer services level of service metrics.